Struct Rid

 Equals(object)

-Returns true if this RID and obj
+Returns true if this RID and obj are equal.

 public override bool Equals(object obj)